Renato-4132/advanced-tmdb-background/README.md

 # Advanced TMDB Background

-These are two simple scripts to retrieve TMDB  media background and use it as Wallpaper

-Search TMDB movies or TV shows by ID and generate background graphics Ver.1.0.0
+These are two simple scripts to retrieve TMDB  media background and use it as Wallpaper You must open each .py file and add your TMDB API Read Access Token "Authorization": "Bearer XXXXX" , where XXXXX is your API Search TMDB movies or TV shows by ID and generate background graphics Ver.1.0.0

 ![Andor](https://github.com/user-attachments/assets/f146e4d6-eae6-4526-9ffd-e3d1ef3f3852)